Preciousomonze/woocommerce-phone-validator/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-Woo Phone Number Validator is a WordPress plugin for entering and validating international telephone numbers.
-It adds a flag dropdown to the Billing phone number field on the checkout page of WooCommerce.

 ## Description

-Woo Phone Number Validator is a WordPress plugin for entering and validating international telephone numbers.
-It adds a flag dropdown to the Billing phone number field on the checkout page of WooCommerce.
+Woocommerce Phone Validator is a WordPress plugin which helps in validating international telephone numbers.
+It adds a flag dropdown to the Billing phone number field which allows your site users to choose their country base and validate a phone number accordingly on the checkout page of WooCommerce.
 It forces users to enter a valid phone number before being able to checkout.
 ### This plugin is based on https://intl-tel-input.com/ developed by [Jack O'Connor](https://github.com/jackocnr/).
 Just install and activate the plugin, no settings is required.